 (d) (1) (A) On August 20 of the 2005-06 fiscal year, and on the 20th day of each sixth month thereafter, the county auditor shall allocate all moneys from the county's School Assistance Fund for Education to school districts and county offices of education on a per-student basis as set forth in this section.
-Any funds remaining after allocation of a per-student basis as set forth in this subdivision shall be allocated among the cities, city and counties, counties, and special districts in proportion to their contribution to the county's School Assistance Fund for Education.
+Any funds remaining after allocated among the cities, city and counties, counties, and special districts in proportion to their contribution to the county's School Assistance Fund for Education.